WatchdogeDAO/archival-bot/README.md

 # Usage

 You will need credentials for a twitter app, and access tokens for the account that will do the tweeting.
 There's a .env.example file to help.

+# Important

+The current implementation of the bot is running on node in the [https://github.com/WatchdogeDAO/archival-api](https://github.com/WatchdogeDAO/archival-api) repo.